apify/apify-docs/sources/platform/integrations/telegram.md

 You can use the Zapier integration to trigger a workflow whenever an Actor or a task finishes.

-Completementary to the following guide we've created a detailed video, that will guide you through whole process of setting up your Telegram integratin through Zapier.
+Completementary to the following guide we've created a detailed video, that will guide you through the process of setting up your Telegram integration through Zapier.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XldEuQleq3c?si=86qbdrzWpVLoY_fr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>